Destined to Be Yours

-Destined to be Yours is a 2017 Philippine television drama romantic comedy series broadcast by GMA Network.
-Directed by Irene Villamor, it stars Alden Richards and Maine Mendoza.
-It premiered on February 27, 2017 on the network's Telebabad line up.
-The series concluded on May 26, 2017 with a total of 63 episodes.
+Destined to Be Yours is a 2017 Philippine television drama romantic comedy series broadcast by GMA Network.
+Directed by Irene Emma Villamor, it stars Alden Richards and Maine Mendoza.
+It premiered on February 27, 2017, on the network's Telebabad line up.
+The series concluded on May 26, 2017, with a total of 63 episodes.

 The series is streaming online on YouTube.

 Premise

 The story revolves around Benjie and Sinag.
 When Benjie gets assigned to a job project in Pelangi, he meets Sinag.
 They both end up falling in love with each other.